Buck Rogers in the 25th Century (TV series): International broadcast

-The series was originally shown in the UK by ITV, beginning in late August 1980, with the feature-length, two-part episode "Planet of the Slave Girls" (the pilot film, which had been released theatrically in Britain in summer 1979, was not actually shown on British television until 1982).
-ITV broadcast Buck Rogers in an early Saturday-evening slot, where it competed against, and beat, the BBC's long-running science-fiction series Doctor Who that also started its 18th season that day.
-As a similar effect had occurred a few years earlier when several ITV stations screened Man from Atlantis against Doctor Who; this prompted the BBC to move Doctor Who to a new weekday slot for its next season in 1982, though Buck Rogers had been cancelled in the US by then.
-The BBC aired the Buck Rogers series on BBC Two in 1989 and again in 1995-1996.
-Forces TV later broadcast the show several times from November 2018.
+Buck Rogers was originally shown in the UK by ITV, beginning on 30 August 1980 from 6:15pm–8:00pm, with the feature-length, two-part episode "Planet of the Slave Girls" (the pilot film, theatrically released in Britain in summer 1979, was not actually shown on British television until September 1982).
+ITV continued to broadcast Buck Rogers in an early Saturday-evening slot, usually from 5:45pm–6:45pm, where it competed against, and beat, the BBC's long-running science-fiction series Doctor Who in the ratings for 16 straight weeks from 30 August to 13 December 1980.
+Doctor Who had also started its 18th season broadcast on 30 August 1980.
+As a similar effect had occurred a few times in previous years, such as when several ITV regional stations had screened Man from Atlantis against Doctor Who from September to December 1977, the success of Buck Rogers in the ITV ratings prompted the BBC to move Doctor Who to earlier time slots on Saturday starting on 11 October 1980, so that it would start slightly earlier than Buck Rogers and thus give it an advantage.
+However, the move had no effect and Buck Rogers continued to dominate Doctor Who in the ratings battle.
+When Buck Rogers returned to the ITV schedules on 7 February 1981 after an 8-week break, it was no longer directly up against Doctor Who, with Buck Rogers in its usual 5:45pm–6:45pm slot and Doctor Who moved to 5:10pm–5:35pm.
+Regardless, the BBC opted to move Doctor Who to new weekday slots for its next season in 1982, even though Buck Rogers had been cancelled in the US by then.

+The BBC aired Buck Rogers on BBC Two in 1989 and again in 1995-1996.
+The (now defunct) Forces TV channel later broadcast the show several times from November 2018.

 The series also aired in Canada on CTV, on the same day and time as the NBC airings.